-Discussion:

 We also performed experiments using unigram, bigram and unigram plus bigram.
 The results of unigram language modeling out.
 The results of only the unigram modelling using TF-IDF vectorizer are discussed above.
 Clearly linear SVC has outperformed other classifiers as it tries to learn a linear decision boundary in the n-dimensional plane.

-Genetic Algorithm
+Genetic Algorithm:

 The detailed results of this algorithm can be found in the csv file that accompanies this paper, in the interest of saving space only key results are written here in the following table.